itsdfish/ParameterSpacePartitions.jl/README.md

     init_parms
 )
 ```
-It is also possible to pass a custom adaption function via the keyword `adaption_radius`.
+It is also possible to pass a custom adaption function via the keyword `adapt_radius!`.
 By default, the adaption function adjusts the radius to achieve a 40% acceptance rate.
-Additional information for configuring the adaption function can be found via the help feature:
+Additional information for configuring the default adaption function can be found via the help feature:

 ```julia
 ? adapt!